SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * access by jurisdiction, that is based region/district/community/health facility/point of entry of the case
 * cases that are made public can be accessed by all users permitted to see cases (this feature can be disabled)
 * edit is possible only for cases that are part of the users jurisdiction
+* view of personal data is possible only for cases that are part of the users jurisdiction

 ## Contact
 * only users that are permitted to see contacts at all